Deaf President Now!: Critical reception

+Metacritic, which uses a weighted average, assigned the film a score of 82 out of 100, based on 10 critics, indicating "universal acclaim".

 Daniel Fienberg of The Hollywood Reporter wrote, "A fine entry in the generally prolific 'Birth of a Movement' documentary genre, Deaf President Now! illustrates what is and was distinctive about the Deaf rights movement, but also the elements that connect it to many recent campaigns for visibility and recognition."

 Matt Zoller Seitz of RogerEbert.com gave the film four out of four stars and wrote, "Roger Ebert famously described cinema as a machine that generates empathy.
-This movie is that machine: a relentless engine field by idealism and craft."
+This movie is that machine: a relentless engine fed by idealism and craft."

 Accolades

 The film was nominated for Outstanding Directing for a Documentary/Nonfiction Program and Outstanding Documentary or Nonfiction Special at the 77th Primetime Creative Arts Emmy Awards.
 It was nominated for Best Documentary Feature, Best Director, Best Political Documentary, and Best Editing at the 10th Critics' Choice Documentary Awards.